questdb/mindsdb-tutorial/README.md

 # Using QuestDB as a datasource for MindsDB

-In this article we will run Mindsdb along with QuestDB, configured as a datasource.
-We will create a simple table with randomized data, and will train a ML model to predict the price of house rentals.
-The use case is not really important, as the goal of this article is to familiarize you with these two deep technologies.
+## Introduction

+MindsDB enables you to use ML to ask predictive questions in SQL about your data, and receive accurate answers from it.
+Developers can quickly add AI capabilities to applications.
+Data Scientists can streamline MLOps by deploying ML models as AI Tables.
+Data Analysts can easily make forecasts on complex data, such as multivariate time-series with high cardinality, and visualize these in BI tools like Grafana, or Tableau.

+QuestDB is the best open-source, column-oriented SQL database for time-series type data.
+It has been designed from the ground up as the de facto backend for high-performance (massively-parallelized vectorized execution, SIMD) demanding applications in financial services, IoT, IIoT, ML, DevOps and observability.
+It implements ANSI SQL with additional extensions for time-specific queries, which make it simple to correlate data from multiple sources using relational and time series joins, and execute aggregation functions with simplicity and speed.

+Combining both, your prediction ability is unbound, and the only language you need is SQL.
+You can perform all the pre-processing of your data inside QuestDB, using its powerful and unique SQL, and then you can access these data from MindsDB to produce powerful ML models.

+The main goal of this article is to gently introduce these two deep technologies, and give you enough understanding to be able to undertake very ambitious ML projects.
+To that end we will hands-on:

+- Build a Docker image of **MindsDB** that is compatible with using **QuestDB** as a datasource.
+- Spawn two Docker containers to run **MindsDB** and **QuestDB**.
+- Add **QuestDB** as a datasource to **MindsDB** through its web UI.
+- Create a table, and add data for a simple ML use case, using **QuestDB**'s web UI.
+- Connect to **MindsDB** through the `mysql` client and write some SQL.
+- Create a predictor for our ML use case.
+- Make some predictions about our data.

+Have fun!

 ## Requirements

-- [Docker](https://docs.docker.com/get-docker/): To build the Mindsdb instance.
+- [Docker](https://docs.docker.com/get-docker/): To build MindsDB's image.
 - [docker-compose](https://docs.docker.com/compose/install/): To define and run our multi-container Docker application.
 It is usually installed implicitly when Docker is installed.
-- [MySQL](https://formulae.brew.sh/formula/mysql): To interact with QuestDB and Mindsdb (`mysql -h 127.0.0.1 --port 47335 -u mindsdb -p`).
+- [MySQL](https://formulae.brew.sh/formula/mysql): To interact with QuestDB and MindsDB (`mysql -h 127.0.0.1 --port 47335 -u mindsdb -p`).
-- [Make](https://www.gnu.org/software/make/): Our CLI to build/run/stop Mindsdb, along with QuestDB:
+- [Make](https://www.gnu.org/software/make/): Our CLI to build/run/stop Docker images/containers:
-  - `make build-mindsdb-image`: Uses the Dockerfile file to build Mindsdb's image `mindsdb/mindsdb:questdb_tutorial`.
+  - `make build-mindsdb-image`: Uses the Dockerfile file to build MindsDB's image `mindsdb/mindsdb:questdb_tutorial`.
   - `make compose-up`: Starts the containers of multi-container application, `questdb` and `mindsdb`.
   - `make compose-down`: Stops/Prunes the containers and their volumes.

-     Note: we use external folders to make Mindsdb and QuestDB's data persistent across compose-{up | down}.
+     Note: we use external folders to make MindsDB and QuestDB's data persistent across compose-{up | down}.

 ## Build Mindsdb image

 **Usually**:

-1. Clone **Mindsdb**'s repo `git clone git@github.com:mindsdb/mindsdb.git`.
+1. Clone **MindsDB**'s repo `git clone git@github.com:mindsdb/mindsdb.git`.
 2. Create a `venv` environment `python3 -venv venv` .
 3. Activate the environment `source venv/bin/activate`.
 4. Upgrade pip in the `venv` environment with `pip install -U pip`.
-5. Install Mindsdb's requirements `pip install -r requirements.txt`
+5. Install MindsDB's requirements `pip install -r requirements.txt`
 6. Install Mindsdb itself `pip install -e .`
 7. This would allow you to run Mindsdb as a module

 `python -m mindsdb --config=<actual path to>/mindsdb_config.json --api=http,mysql,mongodb`

-**However** I work on a Mac M1, the above breaks down at step 5, when numpy's wheel is being built as a dependency.
+**However**, if you work on a Mac M1, the above might break down.

-**Instead** we simply build a Mindsdb image locally with command:
+**Instead** simply build a MindsDB image locally with command:

 ```bash
 make build-mindsdb-image